victorkryz/market-bridge/README.md

 -  The proxy listens on localhost:8080 (by default)
 -  Accepts and parses incoming HTTP(S) requests
--  Parses the API request
+-  Parsers the API request
 -  Establishes outgoing connection
 -  Forwards client's HTTP payload to api.binance.com (the original request's part is preserved)